-All in all, Christmas trivia questions are a great way to not only have fun with your team, but to learn something new about the holiday season we all love.
+All in all, Christmas trivia questions are a great way to not only have fun with your team, but to learn something new about the official holiday season we all love.

 Roy L. Smith stated that: “He who has not Christmas in his heart will never find it under a tree.”And while we truly hope you and your team already “have” Christmas in your hearts, we also wish you’ve managed to find some of its “vibes” in our Christmas trivia article, too.

 So test your team or family's knowledge around Christmas classic movies, songs, traditions, and so on.
 Good luck and Merry Christmas!